-Securities lending transactions - The Board of Investments (BOI) is authorized by law to lend its securities, and has contracted with its custodial bank, State Street Bank and Trust, to lend the BOI's securities to broker-dealers and other entities.
+Securities lending transactions - The Board of Investments (BOI) is authorized by law to lend its securities, and has contracted with its custodial bank, State Street Bank and Trust, to lend the BOI's securities to broker-dealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
 The custodial bank is required to maintain collateral equal to 102% of the fair value of domestic securities and 105% of the fair value of international securities while the securities are on loan.
 The BOI and the bank split the earnings 80% and 20% respectively on security lending activities.
-The University's allocated portion of security lending cash collateral was \$741,071 at June 30, 2016 and \$928,448 at June 30, 2015.
+The University's allocated portion of security lending cash collateral was \$133,984 at June 30, 2017 and \$741,071 at June 30, 2016.

-The BOI did not impose any restrictions during fiscal years 2016 and 2015 on the amount of the loans State Street Bank and Trust made on its behalf.
-There were no failures by any borrowers to return loaned securities or pay distributions thereon during fiscal years 2016 and 2015.
-Moreover, there were no losses during fiscal years 2016 and 2015 resulting from a default of the borrowers or State Street Bank and Trust.
+The BOI did not impose any restrictions during fiscal years 2017 and 2016 on the amount of the loans State Street Bank and Trust made on its behalf.
+There were no failures by any borrowers to return loaned securities or pay distributions thereon during fiscal years 2017 and 2016.
+Moreover, there were no losses during fiscal years 2017 and 2016 resulting from a default of the borrowers or State Street Bank and Trust.
+As of June 30, no securities were recalled and not yet returned.

-During fiscal years 2016 and 2015, the BOI and the borrowers maintained the right to terminate all securities lending transactions on notice.
-The cash collateral received for each loan was invested, together with the cash collateral of other qualified plan lenders, in a collective investment fund comprised of a liquidity pool and a duration pool.
-As of June 30, 2016 the BOI had no credit risk exposure to borrowers.
-The private equity and real estate pools do not participate in securities lending.
+During fiscal years 2017 and 2016, the BOI and the borrowers maintained the right to terminate all securities lending transactions on notice.
+The cash collateral received for each loan was invested, together with the cash collateral of other qualified lenders, in two investment funds, the Quality D Short Term Investment Fund and the Security Lending Quality Trust.
+Pension funds participated in the Quality D Short Term Investment Fund and non-pension entities participated in the Security Lending Quality Trust.
+During March 2017, participation in both funds was transitioned into the Navigator Securities Lending Government Money Market portfolio.